Amkr9955/ExpensesApp_ReactRouter/README.md

 # Expenses Budgeting App

 An expenses recording app with CRUD operations build on React and ReactRouter.
-This project explore localstorage,React Router concepts of Routing, action, loader, fetcher form and Link.
+This project explore localstorage,React Router concepts of Routing, action, loader, fetcher, multiple form submission and Link.

 ## Demo